lookfirst/gulp-helpers/README.md

 In other words, _gulpfiles are not DRY between projects_.
 This project solves this issue by moving common task functionality into a set of external tasks that can be re-used.

+gulp-helpers enables Gulp to work similar to the way Grunt works, it favors configuration over code.

 ## Usage
 I might have a task to process my less files.
 It is many lines tall and does a whole bunch of stuff.
 I've forgotten half of what it does (wtf is [plumber()](https://github.com/floatdrop/gulp-plumber))?
 It also necessitates adding devDependencies to my projects `package.json` and all the `require` lines at the top of the gulpfile. _What a mess_.